Mintysalts/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

   - Pick your Virtual machine name.
   - For this VM, we are going to choose the Window 10 Pro (free servies eligible) for our image
 > [!NOTE]
 > Then for Region, this part is a little tricky because depending on the Region you choose, certain VM (virtual machines) are only  available to a specific "Region".
 You might have to adjust your Region to try and find a VM that is under $150~ per month.
-Don't worry much about the VM's specs since we're not doing anying strenuous that will cause an issue in this tutorial.
-The reason we are trying to find a VM under $100 or somewhere close to this, is to save your free Azure credits if you happen to forget to delete your resource group once you're done with this tutorial.
-Don't worry, I'll make a reminder later in this tutorial.
+Don't worry much about the VM's specs since we're not doing anying strenuous that will cause an issue in this showcase.
+The reason we are trying to find a VM under $100 or somewhere close to this, is to save your free Azure credits if you happen to forget to delete your resource group once you're done with this showcase.
+Don't worry, I'll make a reminder later in this showcase.
   - Once you chosen your size, make your username and password.

 > [!IMPORTANT]